 Veterans Day

-My dad was in the Army Air Force in the 1940’s He and my mother were married at the time and she worked on the base but was a civilian.
-He was stationed in numerous places across the USA.
-I’ve heard them talk about being in Nebraska and Biloxi.
-He was fortunate that he never had to go overseas and I understand that was because of his eyesight.
+My dad served in the Army Air Force during the 1940s.
+At the time, he and my mother were already married, and she worked on the base as a civilian.
+Throughout his service, he was stationed at various locations across the U.S. I remember them mentioning time spent in Nebraska and Biloxi.
+He was fortunate never to be deployed overseas, and from what I understand, his eyesight played a role in keeping him stateside.

 They stayed in touch with some of their military friends and off base neighbors for many years, but I’m sad to say that I never knew the names or anything.
 I remember they talked about how in Nebraska, an older couple had befriended them and rented a room to them.
 They talked about those folks many times and had stories to tell.